-The Mid-Autumn Festival is celebrated on the 15th day of the 8th month of the Chinese lunar calendar.
-This year, it falls on September 19th.
+The Moon Festival is celebrated on the 15th day of the 8th month of the Chinese lunar calendar.
 In ancient China, it began in part as a day to give thanks for the harvests of summer, and also to appreciate the beauty of the full moon.
 The festival is also a time for telling, re-telling, and remembering the legends associated with the moon.
 The most popular of these is the legend of Chang’e.

 According to the legend, there was once a time when there were 10 suns in the sky.
 Chang’e’s husband, Hou Yi, was a great archer who saved the Earth from being scorched by shooting down 9 of the suns with his arrows.
 As a reward, the gods gave him a pill that would make him immortal.

-Accidentally, Chang’e swallowed the pill herself and began floating upwards.
+Chang’e accidentally swallowed the pill herself and began floating upwards.
 She didn’t stop until she landed on the moon, where she has been trapped ever since.
-The moon is at its brightest and fullest during the Mid Autumn festival, and people say this is when Chang’e, still living on the moon, is at her most beautiful.
+The moon is at its brightest and fullest during the Mid Autumn festival.
+People say this is when Chang’e, still living on the moon, is at her most beautiful.

 It’s unclear exactly how barbecues have become such an important part of the festival in Taiwan, though.
 According to one story, it all started with an ad campaign by a company that sold—what else?
 Barbecue sauce!
 That ad campaign was so successful at promoting the Mid-Autumn Festival as the best time for a barbecue that it has become part of family traditions.

 Regardless of its origin, Mid-Autumn’s barbecues bring family and friends together.
 In the cities, you’re sure to see small barbecue pits set up in rooftops, sidewalks, and in parks.
 Many people return to their family’s home in the countryside, as well, to reunite over a barbecue feast.